JakeSteam/blog-history/_posts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 ## Conclusion

-The scary maze game was released at a perfect time, when "pranks" combined with viral content and simple content could spread extremely quickly around the world.
+The scary maze game was released at a perfect time, when "pranks" combined with simple content could spread extremely quickly around the world.
 Whilst it is a more damaging prank than a simple Rickroll, ultimately the shock is very short-lived, and counteracted by sharing the game to let others share your pain.

 With reaction-style content still widespread today (as parodied by Bo Burnham in "[Unpaid Intern](https://www.youtube.com/watch?v=FZVMB8mrNO0)"), it's a relief that online "prank" videos / games have mostly disappeared.
-There are a few reasons for this as engagingly [explored by Den of Geek in 2021](https://www.denofgeek.com/culture/forgotten-era-of-internet-jump-scares/), theorising
+There are a few reasons for this engagingly [explored by Den of Geek in 2021](https://www.denofgeek.com/culture/forgotten-era-of-internet-jump-scares/), theorising

 > the internet itself isn’t as much of an unchartable frontier as it once was